’13 Reasons Why’: Here’s Why Dylan Minnette’s Clay Jensen Won’t Be Axed From Season 3

-Spoiler alert: This article contains spoilers for 13 Reasons Why seasons 1 and 2.
+Spoiler alert: This article contains spoilers for 13 Reasons Why Seasons 1 and 2.

 13 Reasons Why will have a casting shakeup for its upcoming season, but one popular character is pretty much a shoe-in to return for the third round of the Netflix teen drama.
 While 13 Reasons Why star Katherine Langford is definitely out for Season 3, the series’ other main protagonist, Clay Jensen (played by Dylan Minnette), has an unfinished storyline that will need to be addressed.